Birthday flowers on cake

 Spread the love, September babies!
 Your birth flowers are powerful and revolve around all things love.
 Aster means love and positivity for all.
 Morning glory means love and affection for someone close to you.

-October - Marigold and Cosmos
+October Birth Flowers - Marigold and Cosmos

 Orange Marigold Flower